ps1dr3x/ps1dr3x/README.md

 ## About me

-You can usually find me keeping some computers busy 🏴‍☠️
+I build and break software, keeping some computers busy in the process 🏴‍☠️

-I love writing code, I'm a supporter of open source, open systems and decentralization, and I'm a fan of linux, rust and bitcoin.
+I'm a big fan of open source and decentralization.
+I love Linux, Rust and ₿itcoin.

-Currently I'm Head of Blockchain Engineering at [SEBA Bank](https://seba.swiss/ "SEBA Bank"), one of the world's first regulated banks accepting and offering services for digital assets.

-Besides the nerd stuff, I try to enjoy the sweet life too.
-I'm passionate about wine, nature, music and every other joy this planet has to offer 🍷
+Besides the nerdy stuff, I mostly try to enjoy la dolce vita 🍷

 ## Ask me about